This article was edited on 10-16-2014.

 Tahini is required.
 Tahini is sesame paste.
 Tahini can be found in middle eastern markets.
 Goats milk can be added instead of water for a sharper flavor.
 Olive oil is required and lemon is required.

 Chile pepper was not a required ingredient, before the western world was discovered.
-I do add chile pepper like most modern middle easterners do.
+I do add mild chile pepper, just like most modern middle easterners do.
 The spices are optional and they do add a delicate flavor if only small amounts are added.

 Puree 20 ounces of rinsed cooked chickpeas or rinsed canned organic chickpeas, till the chickpeas become a coarse paste.